 Relevance and central values

-English is an important subject when it comes to cultural understanding, communication, all-round education and identity development.
-The subject shall give the pupils the foundation for communicating with others, both locally and globally, regardless of cultural or linguistic background.
-English shall help the pupils to develop an intercultural understanding of different ways of living, ways of thinking and communication patterns.
-It shall prepare the pupils for an education and societal and working life that requires English-language competence in reading, writing and oral communication.
+Norwegian is an important subject when it comes to cultural understanding, communication, all-round education and development of identity.
+The subject shall provide the pupils with access to the texts, genres and linguistic diversity of the culture, and shall help them to develop language for thinking, communicating and learning.
+The Norwegian subject shall equip the pupils to participate in democratic processes and prepare them for a working life that requires varied competence in reading, writing and oral communication.